sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

         def apply(body: => T)(implicit context: ExecutionContext): Future[T]
     }

-This object has an apply methos that starts an asynchronous computation in current context, returns a `Future` object.
+This object has an apply method that starts an asynchronous computation in current context, returns a `Future` object.
 We can then subsribe to this `Future` object to be notified when the computation finishes.

+    import scala.concurrent._
+    import ExecutionContext.Implicits.global

+    // The function to be run asyncronously val answerToLife: Future[Int] = future {
+      42
+    }

+    // These are various callback functions that can be defined
+    answerToLife onComplete {
+      case Success(result) => result
+      case Failure(t) => println("An error has occured: " + t.getMessage)
+    }

+    answerToLife onSuccess {
+      case result => result
+    }

+    answerToLife onFailure {
+      case t => println("An error has occured: " + t.getMessage)
+    }

+    answerToLife.now    // only works if the future is completed

 #### Combinators on Future ####
 A `Future` is a `Monad` and has `map`, `filter`, `flatMap` defined on it.
 In addition, Scala's Futures define two additional methods: